polleverywhere/sordid-dragon/README.md

 Sordid Dragon
 =============

-jQuery plugin for vertical sorting
+jQuery plugin for vertical sorting.

 Tested on:
 * Chrome